Ziggeo/android-sdk-demo/README.md

 Common callbacks happen for both player and recorder.
 It usually does not depend on the embed method you have used, however each callback has additional details next to it.

 Ups, something unexpected happened!
-Now its your time to react.
+Now it's your time to react.

     /**
      * Called in case of any error occurred